rdsmaia/Tacotron-2/README.md

 # Data preparation and preprocessing

 * Download the data from https://www.kaggle.com/datasets/mediatechlab/gneutralspeech and:

-(1) Downsample the waveforms from 44.1kHz to 22.05kHz
+- Downsample the waveforms from 44.1kHz to 22.05kHz.
-(2) create a metadata file containing filename, normalized text and speaker ids.
+- Create a metadata file containing filename, normalized text and speaker ids.

 ```shell
 unzip archive.zip
 mkdir -p smt_propor2020/wavs